cado-security/product-help/docs/cado/deploy/overview.md

 # Deployment Overview

 ## What does a Cado deployment consist of?
-At it’s core, a Cado deployment consists of:
+At its core, a Cado deployment consists of:
 - Infrastructure - A core virtual machine that permanently runs
 - Cado account/subscription/project role - Permissions to manage the main virtual machine, and start worker virtual machines if used.
 - Cross-account role - Permissions to copy data into the main account.